pentrail/acadia/README.md

 # Acadia &nbsp; [![build-ublue](https://github.com/blue-build/template/actions/workflows/build.yml/badge.svg)](https://github.com/blue-build/template/actions/workflows/build.yml)

 ## What is this?
 This is not a new linux distro, but rather a custom Fedora Atomic Image built using tools from [Universal Blue](https://universal-blue.org/) and [BlueBuild](https://blue-build.org/).
 You can think of it like a dotfile for an entire linux distribution.
-This image aims to provide the aesthetics of macOS and the functionality of GNOME in a KDE6 desktop.
+This image aims to provide the aesthetics of macOS and the functionality of GNOME in a Plasma 6 desktop.
 It also comes with basic productivity, development, gaming, and internet packages installed by default.

 ## Screenshots
 ![Desktop](/screenshots/desktop.png)